CharlotteValset/CharlotteValset/README.md

 Experienced as Scrum Master in an Industry Knowledge course project at Noroff, coordinating the design team and facilitating communication with the development teams to deliver functional solutions together.

+In addition, I contribute as a UX Designer for [Juniors.dev](https://github.com/Juniors-Dev), an international collaboration platform for junior developers and designers, where I focus on usability, universal design and creating consistent user experiences.

 ### Languages and Tools
 - React
 - JavaScript